Approaching the quantum limit of energy resolution in animal magnetoreception: Radical-pair Mechanism

 The authors in \cite{Lohmann2022} mention that magnetic anomalies of earth's field, known to be mostly at the level of 1\%, could offer navigational cues.
 This argument would imply $\delta B=0.45~{\rm \mu T}$.
 Finally, the authors in \cite{Semm} use electrophysiological recordings in the trigeminal system of birds and find a $0.2~{\rm \mu T}$ sensitivity, while the authors in \cite{Lohmann2024} suggest sensitivities down to the 20 nT level.

 The aforementioned numbers involve numerous observations with multiple species, therefore it is virtually impossible to add an error bar weighting the above estimates.
-Hence we here use the average of all of the above estimates and set $\delta B=0.3~{\rm \mu T}$.
+Hence we here average all of the above estimates and set $\delta B=0.3~{\rm \mu T}$.